clojurewerkz/buffy/README.md

 ## Project Maturity

-Buffy is young.
-Breaking API changes are not out of the question before 1.0 release.
+Buffy is a young project.
+The API is fairly stable and the project has reached 1.0 in December 2014.

 ## Installation